catalyst-team/classification/README.md

 * Metrics also logs can be displayed in the corresponding experiment in your W&B account.

 #### code
 *  The directory contains code on which calculations were performed.
-This is necessary for full complete reproducibility.
+This is necessary for complete reproducibility.